Archimedean Newform Theory for $\mathrm{GL}_n$: Introduction

 Let $\MM_k(q,\chi)$ denote the finite-dimensional vector space of holomorphic modular forms of weight $k$, level $q$, and nebentypus $\chi$, where $\chi$ is a primitive Dirichlet character of conductor $q_{\chi} \mid q$.
 The classical theory of newforms due to Atkin and Lehner \cite{AL70} states that for each $q' \mid q$ with $q' \neq q$ and $q' \equiv 0 \pmod{q_{\chi}}$ and for each $\ell \mid \frac{q}{q'}$, the function $(\iota_{\ell} f)(z) \coloneqq f(\ell z)$ defines an element of $\MM_k(q,\chi)$ whenever $f \in \MM_k(q',\chi)$.
 We call $\iota_{\ell} f$ an oldform.
 Moreover, the orthogonal complement with respect to the Petersson inner product of the vector subspace of oldforms has an orthonormal basis consisting of newforms, which are eigenfunctions of the $n$-th Hecke operator not just for each positive integer $n$ for which $(n,q) = 1$ but for all $n \in \N$.

-Casselman \cite{Cas73}, building on the seminal work of Jacquet and Langlands \cite{JL70}, gave an ad\`{e}lic reformulation of the Atkin--Lehner theory of newforms in terms of distinguished vectors in certain classes of representations of $\GL_2(\Q_p)$.
+Casselman \cite{Cas73}, building on the seminal work of Jacquet and Langlands \cite{JL70}, gave an ad\`{e}lic reformulation of the Atkin--Lehner theory of newforms.
+Due to the fact that automorphic representations $\pi$ of $\GL_2(\A_{\Q})$ have a tensor product factorisation in terms of representations of $\GL_2(\R)$ and $\GL_2(\Q_p)$ for each prime $p$, this reformulation is purely local and is in terms of distinguished vectors in certain classes of representations of $\GL_2(\Q_p)$ determined in terms of congruence subgroups.
 Such a theory of newforms has been extended to the setting of generic irreducible admissible smooth representations of $\GL_n(F)$, where $F$ is a nonarchimedean local field \cite{JP-SS81}.
-This allows one to generalise Atkin--Lehner theory to automorphic forms on $\GL_n$ over any number field.
+This allows one to generalise Atkin--Lehner theory to automorphic representations of $\GL_n(\A_E)$ for any number field $E$.
 Furthermore, this theory has blossomed to include a well-developed theory of oldforms and conductor exponents associated to such representations, coupled with the local theory of test vectors for certain families of $\GL_n \times \GL_m$ Rankin--Selberg integrals \cite{Jac12,JP-SS81,Mat13,Ree91}.

-While this nonarchimedean theory has been well understood since the seminal work of Jacquet, Piatetski-Shapiro, and Shalika \cite{JP-SS81}, there has been little development --- even conjecturally --- of the corresponding archimedean theory beyond the case $n = 2$.
-For $n = 2$, such an archimedean theory for classical automorphic forms involves Maa\ss{} raising and lowering operators, which raise and lower the weight of the automorphic form; the ad\`{e}lic theory of newforms for representations of $\GL_2(\R)$ and $\GL_2(\C)$, concerning distinguished vectors in finite-dimensional representations of the maximal compact subgroups $\Ogp(2)$ and $\Ugp(2)$, is due to Popa \cite{Pop08}.
+While this nonarchimedean aspect of the ad\`{e}lic theory of newforms has been well understood since the seminal work of Jacquet, Piatetski-Shapiro, and Shalika \cite{JP-SS81}, there has been little development --- indeed, little even in the way of a conjectural formulation --- of the corresponding archimedean theory beyond the case $n = 2$.
+For $n = 2$, the archimedean aspect of the ad\`{e}lic theory of newforms, due to Popa \cite{Pop08}, concerns distinguished vectors in certain classes of representations of $\GL_2(\R)$ and $\GL_2(\C)$ determined in terms of the restrictions to the maximal compact subgroups $\Ogp(2)$ and $\Ugp(2)$.
+In the classical language of holomorphic modular forms and Maa\ss{} forms on the upper half-plane, this translates to prescribed automorphic forms determined in terms of Maa\ss{} raising and lowering operators, which raise and lower the weight of the automorphic form.